k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/08_vector_db_integration.md

 # AI Fusion Integration with Vector Databases

-The AI Fusion framework supports vector database integrations for semantic search, enabling RAG, by providing a set of actors and flows to build and use an in-house vector database.
+The AI Fusion framework supports vector database integrations for semantic search, enabling RAG, by providing a set of actors and flows to build and operate an in-house vector database.

 In Fabric, PostgreSQL often serves as the system database.
 As a result, customers can leverage it for vector workloads without adding new infrastructure or learning new APIs.
-Small to medium datasets can be cross-referenced documents or procedures.
+Small to medium datasets — such as cross-referenced documents or procedural guides — can be stored and queried directly within PostgreSQL.

 SQLite, which is used as the core of LUI storage, can be beneficial for few use cases, like: